 I used to work on the cotton fields among other types of fieldwork.
 The following image brought me so many memories and also made me remember so many stories about my grandparents and about how they would plant cotton during the 40’s, 50’s, and 60’s.

 This image was taken by my friend Jimmy Martinez and you can see the original at facebook.

-The photo bellow comes from a youtube video about Miguel Aleman
+The photo below comes from a youtube video about Miguel Aleman

-The above image is from the 1950′s and those trucks are full of cotton bails.
-I have heard that the cotton industry declined in that area around the 1970′s.
+The above image is from the 1950s and those trucks are full of cotton bales.
+I have heard that the cotton industry declined in that area around the 1970s.
 You can still see the old Gin’s as you drive on your way to Camargo from Miguel Aleman, Tamaulipas, Mexico.

 What memories do you have about cotton fields, please leave your comments.